Police investigate fraud and forgery

 According to a police report, someone stole a check made out to Murphy’s Pub from the mail and changed the payee to cash it.
 The incident occurred April 1, 2019, and was reported June 7.
 Police have not been able to identify the suspect yet.

-In another incident, Watson’s Shack & Rail reported three forged checks made against their account.
+In another incident that occurred May 31st, 2019, Watson’s Shack & Rail reported three forged checks made against its account, totaling more than $1,000.
 Police have not identified a suspect in that case either.

 Anyone with information is asked to contact police who can arrange to speak privately with you.